kitao/pyxel/README.md

 - `run(update, draw)`<br>
 Start the Pyxel application and call `update` function for frame update and `draw` function for drawing

+- `run_with_profiler(update, draw)`<br>
+Start the Pyxel application with profiler and call `update` function for frame update and `draw` function for drawing.
+Then output processing time of each function when the application is finished

 - `quit()`<br>
-End the Pyxel application at the end of the current frame
+Quit the Pyxel application at the end of the current frame

 ### Resource